-ZOL is a potent and novel bisphosphonate that has been recently shown to significantly reduce fracture risk in the patients who received once-yearly dosing regimen for the treatment of postmenopausal osteoporosis.
-According to several studies, According to several studies, According to be the most potent inhibitor of bone resorption comparing with other bisphosphonates.
+ZOL is a potent and novel bisphosphonate that has been recently shown to significantly reduce fracture risk in the patients who received once-yearly dosing regimen for the treatment of postmenopausal osteoporosis.14 According to several studies,4-6 ZOL could be considered to be the most potent inhibitor of bone resorption comparing with other bisphosphonates.
 ZOL is a nitrogen-containing, third-generation bisphosphonate (N-BPs) which has a mechanism of action different from that of the nonnitrogen-containing bisphosphonates.
-A recent study has elucidated the pharmacological properties of N-BPs resulting in the induction of osteoclast apoptosis.
-Moreover, ZOL has been advocated by several histological and micro-CT studies showing highly effective prevention of bone loss in ovariectomized rats.
-16-20
+A recent study has elucidated the pharmacological properties of N-BPs resulting in the induction of osteoclast apoptosis.15 Moreover, ZOL has been advocated by several histological and micro-CT studies showing highly effective prevention of bone loss in ovariectomized rats.16-20